A bit of history

 Twenty-three years later in 1955, Manual Roth created the Festival d'opéras italiens, and in 1956, the Festival International de Lausanne in the new Beaulieu theatre.
 From then on, the Théâtre Municipal’s opera season was devoted to the operetta.

-It was only from 1971 onwards that the Théâtre Municipal definitively changed course and progressively became the Opéra that we know today.
+The Théâtre Municipal definitively changed course and progressively became the Opéra that we know today.
 From this time, a certain number of important upheavals took place in the musical and theatrical lives of Lausanne.

 The first was the creation of the Théâtre de Vidy and the separation of the Centre Dramatique from the Théâtre Municipal, leaving the latter sole responsibility for operatic and choreographed performances.
 1972 saw the end of the Festival d'opéras italiens.
 Renée Auphan was appointed Director by the Municipalité de Lausanne in 1983, and the Fondation du Théâtre Municipal pour l'art musical, lyrique et chorégraphique was created in 1984.